mirfanmcs/AI-Samples/README.md

 ### 🌐📚 Azure OpenAI UI RAG Based Chat Application
 A modern web-based chat interface for Azure OpenAI using RAG pattern.
 Built with Flask backend and vanilla JavaScript frontend with clean separation of concerns.

+### 🖌️ Generate Image
+A sample application that uses Azure AI Foundry Vision Service to generate images from textual descriptions.
+It leverages advanced generative AI models to create visuals based on user-provided prompts.

 ## Agentic-AI